nathanreyes/v-calendar/docs/api/datepicker.md

 **Type:** Array, Date, Object

-**Description:** Available dates or date range objects.
+**Description:** Dates or date range objects that are available for selection.
 All other dates are disabled.

 **Default Value:** `undefined`